 Absentee voting for the PNP is administered following the same laws and procedures as all other elections.
-Complete information about absentee voting administration can be found in the Absentee Voting Administration Guide available on the OSS Election Guides webpage located at https://www.sos.state.mn.us/election-administration-campaigns/election-administration/election-guides/
+Complete information about absentee voting administration can be found in the Absentee Voting Administration Guide available on the OSS Election Guides webpage.
+Additional resources are available highlighting 2023 legislative changes impacting absentee voting.